Bansko, Bulgaria: Not the Trip We’d Hoped For

 Receding snow at the bottom of the mountain

-Throughout our nine weeks there, we watched the snow repeatedly fall then melt, which made the ski slopes very icy.
+Throughout our nine weeks there, we watched the snow repeatedly fall and then melt, which made the ski slopes icy.

-Each snowfall raised my hopes, only to have them dashed when it melted.
+Each snowfall raised our hopes, only to have them dashed when it melted

 Even so, we tried to make the best of it.
 We woke up to rain on our first day of skiing.
 The folks at the ski shop assured us that it was not raining on the mountain, and they were right.
 There was a very welcome light snow all day.